Repository Database Support

 Also, we will not fix the bugs in database engine.
 We will recommend specific version of database engine, but we are not distributing or maintaining the database engine itself.
 If midPoint does not work and the problem is a bug in the database, the solution will be to fix the bug in the database.
 Making sure that the bug is fixed is your responsibility.
 You should have a means to do it.
 This is usually a support contract with the database vendor or in-house capability.

 From a practical perspective, midPoint works well with recent versions of PostgreSQL in usual configurations.
 Most of our testing is based on this configuration.
 Small midPoint deployment that are not performance-sensitive can probably operate without any problems even without any special support coverage for the database engine, just making sure that the database engine is properly maintained.
 Larger midPoint deployments will surely benefit from a dedicated PostgreSQL support.
 Such support contract can surely be consolidated with other applications in your organizations that are using PostgreSQL, and it is also a great way how to support PostgreSQL project.
-Therefore, we always recommend to purchase a support for PostgreSQL database if you can afford it.
+Therefore, we always recommend purchasing a support for PostgreSQL database if you can afford it.